 A native of Boalsburg, Pa., Pavlechko graduated from Bucknell with a bachelor of science degree in business administration, and he went on to earn a master of science degree in business administration from Bucknell in 1993.
 Pavlechko played center and guard on the Bison offensive line in 1989 and 1990, and he remained with the program as a graduate assistant for two years coaching the defensive ends and long snappers.

-Pavlechko resides in Lewisburg with his two daughters, Ella and Lauren.
+Pavlechko resides in Lewisburg and has two daughters, Ella and Lauren.

 |Position:||Deputy Director of Athletics|